WolfDev8675/RepoSJX7/README.md

 _Machine Learning assignments (BSE+MAKAUT)_
 ---
 Machine Learning (practical) tasks and assignments.
-Files for the assigments in collection and coded in language of python
+Collection for assignments and tasks coded in Python Language (Python 3.7)
 ---
 > Task 1: _given and initiated on 13-06-2021._
 > - Objective: Classwork (Non-Markable)